-I worked on the 7 spindles in the base every week night for a week.
-I could only work for 45 minutes on it at a time because it was literally back breaking but in short bursts I was able to have all of them sanded with all the sandpaper by the weekend.
+I worked on the 7 spindles in the base every weeknight for a week.
+I could only work for 45 minutes on it at a time because it was literally back-breaking but in short bursts, I was able to have all of them sanded with all the sandpaper by the weekend.

 Step 2 – Staining

 Once it’s sanded you need to clean it off.
-I actually used my leaf blower and blew the table (and my garage floor) and got all the dust off, then I took a wet rag to it and wiped it down.
+I actually used my leaf blower and blew the table (and my garage floor) and got all the dust off.
+Then I took a wet rag to it and wiped it down.
 Let it dry and it’s time to stain.

 Step 3 – Poly

-You can either use polyurethane or polycrylic.
-Polyurethane has a bit of a yellow tint to it so if you are staining a light color it may be best to use polycrylic.
-This is what I did, but on the can it says you can’t use it on red mahogany stain…I don’t know why but it’s always best to check your products directions first.
 This was my first time using polycrylic and it was good but I think I like the urethane better.
 The crylic is a little watery and I felt I needed to do more coats to get a smooth finish.
+But this stuff dries so much faster!

-I did 3 coats on the base and 5 on the top, sanding lightly in between with 220 grit sandpaper.
+I did 3 coats on the base and 5 on the top, sanding lightly in between each coat with 220 grit sandpaper.
 Polycrylic also dries a lot faster so you can do more coats in a day than if you used polyurethane.